OSEA Collective Bargaining Agreement

 - Elected delegates of OSEA Chapter 48 will be given priority;

-- Absence of the staff member will result in minimum disruption of the employee’s
+- Absence of the staff member will result in minimal disruption of the employee’s District assignment.

-Requests for leave should be submitted in writing to the Administrator for Classified Personnel with a copy to the immediate supervisor at least two weeks before the date of leave.
-The Association will work with the Administrator for Classified Personnel to expedite processing when circumstances so require.
-The Association may request additional leave, without pay, for the purpose of attending national conferences.
-Approval of such leave, without pay, shall be at the discretion of the District.
+- Requests for leave should be submitted in writing to the designated Human Resources administrator with a copy to the immediate supervisor at least two weeks before the date of leave.
+The Association will work with the designated Human Resources administrator to expedite processing when circumstances require.

 - Investigate and process grievances and other workplace-related complaints on behalf of the exclusive representative;